 Perhaps what's most important to note is that I do not consider myself the guru of hip hop, or a master.
 However, I do believe that what I have is the right knowledge and experience.
 I have an extensive history with this art form.
-I've learned from it, been guided by it, and lived with it in my life daily for nearly 20 years.
+I've learned from it, been guided by it, and lived with it in my life daily for 20 years.
 I've performed and auditioned.
 I've choreographed and I've danced in videos.
+I've had my years of training under and conversing with people who lived within hip hop, and I use that information as my guiding force in my understanding of movement.
 I have trained dancers across this country and outside of the country.
-I am director of an established dance company.
+I am the director of an established dance company.
 I've taught classes of all sizes, levels, ages.
-This art form has saved me.
+This art form has saved me in important ways.
+As I always look for ways to repay hip hop, I dedicate time to helping people see it's history..& I direct them to others when I cannot provide an answer a student deserves.
 I am a full time artist and forever a student.

 With all the experiences I've had and the understanding I've developed about both hip hop and the education process, I believe I have the proper method for you.
 I know what makes it hip hop and I understand what has to be done in dance studios.
 This entire course respects both of those thoughts.
 The program we make together will be one of authentic knowledge, structure, and artistic endeavors.

 I created this program so that I could be part of the solution.
 If you are like many teachers or dance studio owners, you know that there is a lack of consistent information available for hip hop.
 Maybe you live in an area where there just isn't a ton of training for this sort of thing.
-While there are some wonderful hip hop teachers out there, there aren't enough to cover all the classes there are available for kids out there.
+While there are some wonderful hip hop teachers out there, there aren't enough to cover all the classes we offer around the world.
 No one wants to cut their hip hop program because they don't have a teacher ( or at least a reliable teacher ).
 What do you do?
 For starters, seek out that rare knowledge.
 This course is the exact kind of training you need to get the ball rolling.

 This is your start.

-Chances are, that if you're on this page, I dont need to tell you whats missing already.
-Whether youre a teacher yourself, a street dancer, or a studio owner, There are many ways you can benefit from the training I offer.
+Chances are, if you're on this page, I don't need to tell you what's missing already.
+Whether you're a teacher yourself, a street dancer, or a studio owner, There are many ways you can benefit from the training I offer.

 This course can be modified to the preference of any individual or dance studio.
 It is strongly recommended that you choose at least a 4 hour course for the standard necessary information to be applied.
 Training can be adjusted and extended in a number of ways.
 2 day courses cover much more terminology and allow an opportunity to be further observed and corrected with your new lessons.
 Choose any number of focus points below: